ALEJANDRO-hub-art/Movie-Genres-Data-Analysis-Project/README.md

 📘 **Project Overview**

 This project performs an in-depth analytical study of movie genres using a dataset containing key attributes such as popularity, budget, revenue, vote averages, and release year.
 The objective is to uncover meaningful genre-level insights by examining financial performance, audience reception, and production trends.
-Using Python and pandas, the dataset is cleaned, transformed, and expanded by splitting multi-genre entries and calculating key metrics such as profit.
+Using Python, pandas and seaborn, the dataset is cleaned, transformed, and expanded by splitting multi-genre entries and calculating key metrics such as profit.
 The final dataset enables rich comparative analysis across genres and supports data-driven conclusions about which types of films perform best commercially and critically.

 🎯 **Business Problem**